Hamilton-Jacobi Equations for Nonholonomic Reducible Hamiltonian Systems on a Cotangent Bundle: Introduction

+From the proof of the above theorem given in Abraham and Marsden \cite{abma78}, we know that the assertion $(\mathrm{i})$ with equivalent to Hamilton-Jacobi equation $(\mathrm{ii})$ by the generating function, gives a geometric constraint condition of the canonical symplectic form on the cotangent bundle $T^*Q$ for Hamiltonian vector field of the system.
+Thus, the Hamilton-Jacobi equation reveals the deeply internal relationships of the generating function, the canonical symplectic form and the dynamical vector field of a Hamiltonian system.\\

-We have known that, in mechanics, it is very often that many systems have constraints.
-Usually, there are two types of constraints.
-The first one is holonomic, which is that imposed on the configuration space of a system; the second one is nonholonomic, which involves the conditions on the velocities of a system, such as rolling constraints.
+On the other hand, we have known that, in mechanics, it is very often that many systems have constraints, and usually, the constraints in dynamics are restrictions on positions and velocities of the system.
+There are two types of constraints, and the first one is holonomic, which is that imposed on the configuration space of a system; and the second one is nonholonomic, which involves the conditions on the velocities of a system, such as rolling constraints.
 Thus, the nonholonomic mechanics describes the motion of systems constrained by nonintegrable constraints, i.e., constraints on the system velocities that do not arise from constraints on the configurations alone.
-Moreover, the reduction of nonholonomically constrained mechanical systems is very important subject in geometric mechanics, and it is also regarded as a useful tool for simplifying and studying concrete nonholonomic systems.
-Indeed, there are many interesting results obtained by many scholars: Koiller in a seminal paper \cite{ko92} studied the nonholonomic reduction, when the Lie group is not Abelian; Bloch in \cite{bl03} studied the reduction and control of nonholonomic systems; Bates and $\acute{S}$niatycki \cite{basn93} and Cantrijn et al. \cite{calemama99, calemama98} developed an almost symplectic reduction on the Hamiltonian side of nonholonomic systems, see also, Cushman et al. \cite{cudusn10} and \cite{cukesnba95}; and Bloch et al. in \cite{blkrmamu96} and de Le\'{o}n et al. in \cite{lema96} developed the reduction on the Lagrangian side; and de Le\'{o}n et al. in \cite{lemama10, lero89} and Koon and Marsden in \cite{koma97, koma98} developed Poisson reduction; and Koon and Marsden in \cite{koma97} established the equivalent relations between the two sides of Hamiltonian and Lagrangian.
-There have been other important results, see Cantrijn et al. \cite{calemama98}, Cendra et al. \cite{cemara01}, Koon and Marsden in \cite{koma98}, Jotz and Ratiu \cite{jora12}, $\acute{S}$niatycki \cite{sn98} and \cite{sn01} and so on.\\
+For a nonholonomic Hamiltonian system, from Bates and $\acute{S}$niatycki \cite{basn93}, we know that, under the restriction given nonholonomic constraints, in general, we can derive a distributional Hamiltonian system, which is called a semi-Hamiltonian system in Patrick \cite{pa07}.
+But, the leading distributional Hamiltonian system may not be a Hamiltonian system, and it has no generating function, then we cannot give the Hamilton-Jacobi theorem for the distributional Hamiltonian system just like same as the above Theorem 1.1.
+Moreover, for the nonholonomic Hamiltonian system with symmetry, the leading reduced distributional Hamiltonian system by nonholonomic reduction may not be yet a Hamiltonian system, and we cannot give the Hamilton-Jacobi theorem for the reduced distributional Hamiltonian system as the above Theorem 1.1.
+We have to look for a new way. \\